Measuring the Wrong Thing

 }

-While the RenderService has live strong references (which it does, as long as the terminal is on screen), weakSelf.deref() returns it and the handler runs exactly as before.
-When terminal.dispose() drops the strong references, deref() starts returning undefined and the entire BufferService → BufferLine → Uint32Array graph becomes collectable — which is what disconnect() was supposed to guarantee but doesn’t, in practice.
+While the RenderService has live strong references — which it does the whole time the terminal is on screen — weakSelf.deref() hands it back and the handler runs exactly as before.
+When terminal.dispose() drops those references, deref() starts returning undefined, and the whole BufferService → BufferLine → Uint32Array graph becomes collectable.
+Which is what disconnect() was supposed to guarantee, and didn’t.

 Deploy.
-Fresh tab, thirty toggles, quiet session: Task Manager footprint flat.
-The original +367 MB/30-toggles regression dropped to zero.
+Fresh tab, thirty toggles, quiet session: the footprint stayed flat.
+The +367 MB-per-30-toggles regression went to zero.

 The xterm.js side

-Two upstream contributions fell out of the day’s work:
+Two upstream patches fell out of the day:

-• xtermjs/xterm.js#5821 — the WeakRef patch.
-One line of real code plus a comment explaining why.
-Dropped the Memory-Footprint leak.
+WeakRefpatch.
+One line of real code plus a comment saying why.
+Killed the Memory-Footprint leak.

-Both patches look laughably small.
-Both took hours of measurement, retainer-walking, and wrong turns to find.
-That’s the shape of this kind of work; the ratio of code-volume to investigation-time is always roughly zero.
+Both look laughably small.
+Both took hours of measuring, retainer-walking, and wrong turns to find.
+That’s the shape of this work: the ratio of code written to time spent is about zero.

 What I’d tell past-me

-Three things to internalise if you came here from a backend or systems-programming background and web-frontend memory tooling feels murky:
+Three things, if you came to web-frontend memory work from a backend or systems background and the tooling feels murky.

 The browser’s Task Manager is the only ground truth.
-Everything else — performance.memory.usedJSHeapSize, heap snapshot class counts, anything derived from the JS-side heap alone — is a proxy for what the tab actually uses.
-Proxies can drift from the truth by orders of magnitude, because the truth includes native DOM state, GPU buffers, and compositor layers that JS introspection can’t reach.
-Before claiming a fix works: fresh tab, Task Manager baseline, reproducer, Task Manager after.
+Everything else — performance.memory.usedJSHeapSize, heap-snapshot class counts, anything read off the JS heap alone — is a proxy for what the tab actually uses, and a proxy can be wrong by orders of magnitude, because the truth includes native DOM state, GPU buffers, and compositor layers that JS introspection can’t reach.
+Before you claim a fix works: fresh tab, Task Manager baseline, reproducer, Task Manager after.
 No exceptions.

 Sort heap diffs by bytes, not by instance count.
-A 220 MB leak across 175,594 Uint32Array instances dominates any amount of churn in system/Context or closure counts.
-The biggest class by bytes almost always holds everything else via its closure chain; fixing something smaller first gets you zero footprint improvement.
+A 220 MB leak across 175,594 Uint32Arrays drowns out any amount of churn in system/Context or closure counts.
+The biggest class by bytes is almost always holding everything else through its closure chain, so fix it first.
+Fix something smaller and you get zero footprint back.

-.disconnect(), .dispose(), and removeEventListener() are best-effort in the presence of browser extensions, DevTools, and native registries.
-If a callback closes over heavy state and lives past its owner, the graph stays alive.
-WeakRef is cheap insurance: one .deref()?. in the callback path, zero behavioural change when the reference is live, clean GC when it isn’t.
-Use it defensively on any callback you hand to IntersectionObserver, MutationObserver, ResizeObserver, or EventTarget.addEventListener.
+.disconnect(), .dispose(), and removeEventListener() are best-effort.
+In the presence of browser extensions, DevTools, and native registries, a callback that closes over heavy state and outlives its owner keeps the whole graph alive.
+WeakRef is cheap insurance: one .deref()?. in the callback path, no behavior change while the reference is live, clean collection when it isn’t.
+Use it on anything you hand to IntersectionObserver, MutationObserver, ResizeObserver, or EventTarget.addEventListener.

 The full investigation history — including the wrong turns I glossed over here — lives in Kolu’s repo alongside the tools that did the work: